tiby312/dinotree_alg/readme.txt

 # Extensions
-The limitation of the current design is the level of indirection between the tree, and the slices of bots in each node.
-Currently it is a reference to a slice in a seperate vec.

-Currently, the bots are allocated once, and then every iteration the tree is allocated.
-This means that depending on where the tree gets allocated on that particular tick, you might get different performance, since the tree will had references to the bots.

-One thing that can be done to alleviate this is make sure that the bot vec is as close as possible to the tree in memory.
-This isnt done in this implementation.

 Another limitation is the amount of dead memory that is allocated in the leaf nodes.
-Many of the fields in the node struct, are uneeded for the child nodes.
-This wouldn't be so bad if it wernt for the fact that this is a complete tree, so there are a LOT of leaf nodes.
+Many of the fields in the node struct, are uneeded for the leaf nodes.
+This wouldn't be so bad if it wernt for the fact that this is a complete tree, so there are many leaf nodes.
-Allocation of a seperate tree that has one less height is appealing, but it introduces a level of indirection.
 Ideally, there would be a tree data structure that took as type arguments a Node and a LeafNode type.

-In order to speed up collision finding, the bots could be stored directly in the tree.
-This would mean that every node might have a different size.
-The nodes would be dst's like this: struct Node{
-	divider:f32,
-	bots[Bot] //Not a pointer to a slice of bots, or a pointer to a slice of bot references.
-}
-Constructing this tree would have some downsides.
-It would have to be done sequentially.
-The starting position of every node would depend on constructing all the ones behind it (in bfs order).
-It would also require a lot of manual pointer manipulation in order to create &Nodes.

-So while querying would be faster, constructing would be slower.
-But since construction takes a less time that query, it may be worth it.
-In this impl, on my laptop, with 100,000 bots. seq rebal and parallel query take about the same time. par rebal on the other hand is about 5 times as fast as par query.
-Eventually the sequential rebal would dominate for very large N.

-There is performance improvement if we only allowed bots of the same size to be inserted into the tree.
-Then we would not need to maintain a range for each node to indicate the range within which all the bots that touch that nodes divider are contained in, because we could just assume it is the max size.
-Also the bots themselves wouldnt need to maining a Rect.
-But of course you loose generality.
-Being able to insert bots of arbitrary sizes was a goal of mine.